patrickfeeney03/workout2/README.md

    for absent FKs.
 3. **Replicated reads can lag.** `src/hooks.server.ts` runs every request through a D1 session and stores the session bookmark in the `gym_d1_bookmark_v1` cookie.
-A write advances the bookmark on the primary; the next page load may use any replica that is at least that fresh.
-A session is `first-unconstrained`, so reads with no bookmark prefer the nearest replica.
+A write advances the bookmark on the primary; the next page load may use any instance that is at least that fresh.
+A session is `first-unconstrained`, so reads with no bookmark take the instance the runtime picks — under targeted placement that is the LHR primary itself, not a replica (see the deployment notes above).

 ## Tests